hectorcorrea/riceonrails/README.md

 Go to http://localhost:3000 and you should see a web page with the lamest calculator in the entire world wide web.
 Enter two numbers, click the button, and see the result.

+## The Code
+These are the main pieces of code that you want to look at:

+  * app/views/calculator/index.html.erb The sample view
+  * app/assets/javascript/calculator.js The JavaScript used on the view
+  * spec/javascripts/CalculatorSpec.js The Jasmine tests for the Calculator JavaScript.

 ## To run the Jasmine tests

     bundle exec rake jasmine:ci